azalinux/realvnc-server-aarch64-archlinuxarm/README.md

 BEFORE YOU INSTALL THIS PACKAGE:

 Make sure you have the package base-devel installed fully.
-For example, a default install of Manjaro Arch ARM64 only has some components of base-devel installed by default on a fresh installation so please perform the following command to ensure all prerequists for building the package are met:   pacman -S base-devel
+For example, a default install of Arch Linux ARM64 only has some components of base-devel installed by default on a fresh installation so please perform the following command to ensure all prerequists for building the package are met:   pacman -S base-devel

 Installation: